Reading Time: 11 minutes

 Green Jobs

 With the global push towards decarbonisation, coupled with a youthful population, emerging manufacturing sector, new technologies, and rich mineral resources, Africa is ideally positioned to become a leader in green jobs.
-An upcoming report from Shortlist estimates 1.5 to 3M new direct green jobs in Africa across 12 material value chains by 2030.
+A 2024 report from Shortlist and FSD Africa estimates 1.5 to 3M new direct green jobs in Africa across 12 material value chains by 2030.
 Unlike traditional job sectors, green jobs not only provide employment but also contribute to conservation, climate change mitigation and adaptation, and environmental sustainability.
 This dual impact makes them particularly suited to the evolving socio-economic landscape of Africa.
-What excites us;

 • Technician Platforms: Platforms like Instollar, both training and matching technicians with job opportunities and gigs in the renewable energy, electrical, and e-mobility value chains.

-• Dedicated Green Product Agent Networks: Platforms like Bidhaa Sasa and Baobab+ that facilitate the sales, distribution, installation, and consumer financing of green products and services.
+• Dedicated Green Product Agent Networks: Platforms like InfiniBranches that facilitate the sales, distribution, installation, and consumer financing of green products and services.

 Micro-Enterprises